Early access

 Does my code get sent to third parties?

-Do I need a Claude subscription?
+Do I need a subscription for the agents?

 How does the access key work?